 “I think [having this data] leads us to have better and more open conversations,” said Rob.
 “My numbers were getting higher when the pandemic started and I wasn’t exercising as much.
 I told my doctor and he put me on Ozempic, which has really helped me get back on track.”

 Using FreeStyle Libre to Start Positive Conversations

-Something people with Type 2 diabetes can relate to: the anxiety from checking their blood sugar in public.
-While there shouldn’t be any shame for checking your glucose levels, no matter the situation, deciding to test glucose in front of others is stressful for a couple of reasons.
+Something people with type 2 diabetes can relate to: the anxiety from checking their blood sugar in public.
+While there shouldn’t be any shame for checking your blood glucose levels, no matter the situation, deciding to test blood glucose in front of others is stressful for a couple of reasons.
 One may not want to be deal with stares or make others feel uncomfortable with blood; second, the potential for someone to get a peek at the number on the meter and judge the person with diabetes.

 “I can scan my reading right through my clothing using the reader or my iPhone,” said Rob.
 “It’s also a conversation starter.
 Someone will ask me how it works and it gives me a chance to talk about diabetes and how technology helps us.”

 This content was made possible with support from Abbott, the makers of FreeStyle Libre 2, a Founding Partner of Beyond Type 2.